cobrateam/splinter/docs/screenshot.rst

     browser = Browser()
     screenshot_path = browser.screenshot('absolute_path/your_screenshot.png')

-You should use the absolute path to save screenshot.
+You should use the absolute path to save a screenshot.
 If you don't use an absolute path, the screenshot will be saved in a temporary file.

 Take a full view screenshot: